 Since the opening of the competitive market, Ontario's power supply mix has experienced significant change.
 A significant amount of new capacity has been added, while coal-fired generation, which at its peak accounted for approximately 6,500 MW of capacity, has been eliminated.
-New natural gas powered capacity of over 5,000 MW as of the end of 2017 has largely replaced the peaking capacity previously provided by coal-fired generation, while the return to service of Units 1 and 2 at the Bruce A GS in 2012 added approximately 1,500 MW of baseload nuclear generation.
-New wind and solar capacity of over 7,000 MW has also been added as of the end of 2017.
+New natural gas powered capacity of over 5,000 MW as of the end of 2018 has largely replaced the peaking capacity previously provided by coal-fired generation, while the return to service of Units 1 and 2 at the Bruce A GS in 2012 added approximately 1,500 MW of baseload nuclear generation.
+New wind and solar capacity of approximately 7,500 MW has also been added as of the end of 2018.

-While electricity supply in Ontario has increased, the province's electricity demand as reported by the IESO has fallen by approximately 13 percent over the last decade, largely due to changes in economic conditions and conservation measures, and also in part due to the addition of small scale solar generation embedded in the distribution system.
+While electricity supply in Ontario has increased, the province's electricity demand as reported by the IESO has fallen by approximately 10 percent compared to pre-2008 recession levels, largely due to changes in economic conditions and conservation measures and also partially due to the addition of small scale solar generation embedded in the distribution system.
 Embedded generation reduces the demand supplied by grid-connected generation.
-Reducing electricity demand by encouraging conservation and demand management has been a key part of the Government of Ontario's plan to reduce greenhouse gas (GHG) emissions from the province's electricity sector.
 Shorter-term fluctuations in electricity demand are impacted by variations in seasonal weather conditions.
-Ontario's electricity demand as reported by the IESO was 132.1 TWh in 2017, which excludes electricity exports out of the province.
+Ontario's electricity demand as reported by the IESO was 137.4 TWh in 2018, which excludes electricity exports out of the province.